The 8 best customer service outsourcing companies in 2026

 What is the largest customer service outsourcing company?

-Teleperformance is currently the largest BPO by headcount and global presence, with nearly 500,000 employees across 165+ countries and 86% of the Forbes Top 100 as clients.
+Teleperformance is currently the largest BPO by headcount and global presence, with hundreds of thousands of employees across 165+ countries and 86% of the Forbes Top 100 as clients.

 How quickly can I get started with a customer service outsourcing company?

 Deployment timelines range from 1 week (Influx) to 4-6 weeks (traditional enterprise BPOs).
-AI-powered alternatives like Ringly.io can be set up in minutes since they do not require agent hiring and training.
+AI-powered options like Ringly.io are done-for-you and most stores go live within 14 days, since there are no agents to hire and train.

 Are there customer service outsourcing companies for small businesses?

 Yes.
 HelpSquad specializes in SMBs with affordable entry points.
 Hugo Inc and Influx also work with smaller companies, though they typically have minimum team sizes.
-For very small operations, AI alternatives like Ringly.io may be more cost-effective.
+For small e-commerce stores specifically, an AI phone agent like Ringly.io is often more cost-effective because there is no per-agent cost.

 Can customer service outsourcing companies handle technical support?

 Many can, but capabilities vary.
-SupportYourApp and Hugo Inc specifically highlight technical support capabilities.
-When evaluating providers, ask about their experience with your specific product category and whether they offer tiered support (Level 1 for basic issues, Level 2 for complex technical problems).
+SupportYourApp and Hugo Inc specifically highlight technical support.
+When evaluating providers, ask about their experience with your product category and whether they offer tiered support (Level 1 for basic issues, Level 2 for complex technical problems).

 Article by